jddemonteverde/jddemonteverde/README.md

 # <h3>About Me:</h3>
-Hi, I'm John—welcome to my GitHub profile!
+Hi, I'm John!
+Welcome to my GitHub profile!
 I'm an experienced DevOps Engineer who designs, automates, and manages reliable infrastructure across Kubernetes and Azure environments.
 Here you'll find DevOps-related projects I've built or am currently working on, including my homelab experiments.
 Feel free to explore the repos and check out the README files to see what I’ve been up to!<br /><br />